View all web browser and mobile devices available in our cloud-based test lab.

 To learn what big changes we can expect in the coming years, I sat down with some of the experts featured in my latest book, Accelerating Software Quality: Machine Learning and Artificial Intelligence in the Age of DevOps.
-We discussed the transformations we expect to see over the next few years in DevOps, thanks to advancements in ML and AI technologies.
+We discussed the transformations we expect to see over the next few years thanks to advancements in ML DevOps and AI DevOps technologies.

 Keep reading to hear about the biggest changes to expect in DevOps.